Teaching Reference

 Top-Level Playbooks

-The canonical entrypoints are:
+The canonical operator entrypoints are:

 The CloudFormation stack split, guest-disk inventory model, and first-boot cloud-init behavior are documented in IAAS MODEL.
 This page stays focused on which playbook or role owns each part once the substrate is already there.